codewrox/codewrox-keycloak-extensions/README.md

 - On your restricted clients, set this authentication

 -----------
-For Keycloak deployments and customizations contact: sbwari at codewrox.com
+Hire us for Keycloak deployments and customizations : sbwari at codewrox.com